felladrin/unity3d-mvc/README.md

 ![](screenshots/1.png)

+## Minimum Requirements

+Unity version 5.3.5f1, released 15 Mar 2016.

 ## Linking the scripts

 On the root of "Scripts" folder you find the base scripts to link to those game objects of the screenshot above:

 - GlobalStorage (GlobalStorage.cs)
 - Application (Application.cs)
-- -- Model (ModelContainer.cs)
+  - Model (ModelContainer.cs)
-- -- View (ViewContainer.cs)
+  - View (ViewContainer.cs)
-- -- Controller (ControllerContainer.cs)
+  - Controller (ControllerContainer.cs)

 ## The containers